 3 Tbsp honey

-1 Tbsp plus 2 tsp smoked paprika
+1 Tbsp plus 2 tsp. sweet or smoked paprika

 2 Tbsp tomato paste